Promoting an email newsletter on your website for your visitors to subscribe to, is one of the most common ways of growing an email list.

-The following subscription confirmation messages from Republic is a great example of listing the main futures.
+The following subscription confirmation messages from Republic is a great example of listing the main products and their benefits.

 5. Thank your newsletter subscribers

-The email template matches perfectly Penguin Classics website.
+The email template matches perfectly with the Penguin Classics website and brand.
 Reflect on your website template and create a subscription email that goes with it.

 How to Set up Subscription Confirmation Email Funnel